 EXAMPLE 1: Let’s say an employee spends $10 on her meal, then the substantiation would not require a receipt, but at the very least should state, “$10 lunch on 1/5/21” for keeping accountable reimbursement records for the company.

-EXAMPLE 2: Let’s say an employee spends $150 on an online seminar that is business-related.
-In this case, the employee would be required to give evidence of payment via an email or original receipt of the seminar for substantiation and record purposes.
+EXAMPLE 2: Let’s say an employee spends $150 on a business-related online seminar.
+In this case, the employee must give evidence of payment via an email or original receipt of the seminar for substantiation and record purposes.

 However, as soon as you hire your first employee, it’s time to start creating an accountable plan so that it’s easier to show your business deductibles and save tax for the employees as well as your business.